 Leslee is a veteran of the Twin Cities music scene; she has opened for many National acts such as Bachman Turner Overdrive, Little River Band, Little Feat, The Allman Brothers band, and Lynard Skynard, as well as local favorites Peter Himmelman and Martin Zeller.
 She has amassed considerable studio kudos recording with such respected musicians as Waddy Waytel and Michael Bland.
 She was nominated to the Minnesota Music Awards for "Best R & B Recording" and for "Blues Singer of the Year" by the local music paper Blues news while a member of Under Suspicion.
-She is the newest member of the Roxxy Hall Band, bringing her one-of-a-kind vocals and sweet harmonica solos to this all woman rock and soul band.
+She brings her one-of-a-kind vocals and sweet harmonica solos to this all woman rock and soul band.

 Sue Leigh has played in numerous bands including "Small Paul & Beatstreet" (voted best R&B band in Arizona), "The Stealth Band" (featuring her own compositions) and national acts "The Temptations" and "Guy Lombardo".
 She has won many music awards and was nominated for Best Sax in the Minnesota Music Awards.
 Sue arranges for "Latin Sound", "Jim Tolck" and other local bands.
 In her "spare time", she owns and runs Cat's Eye Music, an instrument repair and lesson studio.